ImaneMdn/US-Regional-Sales-EDA/README.md

 ## Questions to be explored
  1. Time Series Analysis : How do sales trends change over time?
- 2. Sales Channel Comparison: How do different sales channels perform in terms of sales?
+ 2. Sales Channel Comparison : How do different sales channels perform in terms of sales?
- 3. Product Analysis: How are sales distributed among different products?
+ 3. Product Analysis : How are sales distributed among different products?
- 4. Discount Analysis: What is the impact of discounts on sales?
+ 4. Discount Analysis : What is the impact of discounts on sales?

 ## Analysis Steps